 - Prepare and submit reports to the legislature

 - Support or collaborate with advisory committees, task forces, or work groups

 2021 OHA legislative advisory committees summary.pdf

 Please note that these documents are works in progress, and will be updated if additional rulemaking, reports, or advisory committees are identified.
 For more information, please contact the Government Relations staff person listed for the bill of interest.

 Government Relations Staff

-Holly Heiberg, Director.
-Holly has twenty years of experience crafting strategies to support policy, systems and environmental change.
+Holly Heiberg, Government Relations Director (she/her), has twenty years of experience crafting strategies to support policy, systems and environmental change.
 Holly began working for the Oregon Health Authority in 2013, becoming Government Relations director in 2018.
 Prior to the Oregon Health Authority, Holly worked for the U.S. Congress and the Joint Chiefs of Staff.
 She has an undergraduate degree in economics from Northwestern University and a master's in Public Policy from Georgetown University.

-Matthew Green Matthew Green joined Government Relations as a senior policy advisor in January 2019.
-His assignments include providing content for the team's projects including OHA's presentations to the Legislature's Joint Committee on Ways and Means as well as the monthly Oregon Health Update newsletter for our external stakeholders and partners, and the weekly internal 5-minute Update.
-Matthew came to OHA from the Washington State Department of Health, where he worked as a senior policy analyst and an environmental planner.
-He brings years of experience in public health, media relations and government affairs.
-A former newspaper journalist, legislative aide and political campaign manager for several elected officials, he has also served as an elected City of Olympia council member.
+Matthew Green (he/him) joined Government Relations as a senior policy advisor in January 2019.
+He focuses on the Legislature's Joint Committee on Ways and Means, as well as communications for the GR team, including regular outreach with external stakeholders and partners.
+Matthew came to OHA from the Washington State Department of Health, and brings years of experience in public health, media relations and government affairs.
+A former newspaper journalist, legislative aide, and political campaign manager for several elected officials, he also served as an elected City of Olympia council member.
 Matthew holds a BA from the The Evergreen State College and an MPP from Harvard University.